 Warm Spring days offer cyclists the opportunity to get out and breathe in the fresh lake air.
 The varied terrain of the Green Lake area offers biking experiences for every level cyclist.
 For trail riders, the City of Green lake trail offers a paved surface for biking along Hwy 23 while the Mascoutin Valley State Trail offers 21 miles of cycling on hard-packed limestone past farms, prairies and wetlands.
 If road riding is more your style, the Green Lake area offers 140 miles of cycling on seven different routes.

 Spring is also a great time to get out and enjoy the culinary experiences that Green Lake has to offer.
 Satisfy your taste buds at one of Green Lakes restaurants or create your own culinary masterpieces with a cooking class at Green Lake Town Square.

-When Mother Nature brings us indoors, Green Lake Wisconsin offers a wide variety of activities.
+When Mother Nature brings us indoors, we offer a wide variety of activities.
 Visit an artist studio or make your own art at Town Square.
-Located in the former Green Lake County Courthouse, this historic building in the center of Green Lake is now home to classes for every interest and age level including, painting, sewing, photography, science and fitness.
+This historic building in the center of Green Lake is home to classes for every interest and age level including, painting, sewing, photography, science and fitness.
 You are sure to find something fun to do at Town Square.
-Green Lake is also home to the Caestecker Public Library, which isn’t just filled with books to take you to far away places, but also programming, presentations, performances, film screenings, and so much more for all ages!
+The Caestecker Public Library, which isn’t just filled with books to take you to far away places, but also programming, presentations, performances, film screenings, and so much more for all ages!